Lyon-Ynov-Campus/YTrack/subjects/libraryManager/readme.md

 - Features
 - The readability and cleanliness of the code
 - Error management
+- Ability to search for information and read documentation

 ## Contraints
 You are not allowed to use ChatGPT or others IA tool to make this exercice.